 There are several aortas in a bucket on the front porch.
 They remind me of the over-cooked pasta that they served us for school lunches.
 In the old days, the Sámi boiled aortas and ate them, just as they are, like spaghetti.
-Nowadays, explains Ingrid, when battered and deep fried, they are a bit like calamari in terms of both taste and consistency.
+Nowadays, explains Ingrid, when battered and deep-fried, they are a bit like calamari in terms of both taste and consistency.
 My mouth begins to water.
 Sámi cooking is changing and, of course, there are modern versions of all the dishes, but the reindeer remains the same.
-From this animal, which is the heart and soul of a cultural identity, everything must be used and nothing discarded.
+Everything must be used from this animal, which is the heart and soul of cultural identity, and nothing discarded.